Wild Animal Attacks in Florida

 diving with sharks is not wading ankle deep into a lake at a resort.

 In spite of that, Florida courts hold that when a swimmer ignores “No

-swimming” signs, that is the sole reason for their injuries.
-In
+swimming” signs, it is the sole reason for their injuries.
+In most

 When an individual pays money to stay on a property owner’s land,

 Under Florida law, the property owner has two responsibilities to the invitee:

 - (1) the duty to use reasonable care in maintaining the property in a safe